kartik-pant-23/applications-tracker/README.md

 ## Contribution
 Before you start contributing, keep following things in mind -
-* In case you are doing anything related to UI(Adding Features, Enhancements, Bug Fixes), make sure you to attach revelant images.
+* In case you are doing anything related to UI(Adding Features, Enhancements, Bug Fixes), make sure you attach relevant images.
 * Don't work on an issue, that has been assigned to someone else.
 * Work on an issue, only if it has been assigned to you.
 * Be respectful to fellow contributors and maintainers.